SimArgentino/Neural-Network-Based-Lip-Reading-Performance-Evaluation-and-Live-Testing/README.md

 </p>

 <h2>🫵 Build your model </h2>
-You can swap the model by changing the model section in the notebooks.
+<p>You can easily modify and swap the model used in this project by adjusting the model section in the provided notebooks.
+This flexibility allows you to experiment with different architectures and fine-tune the performance according to your needs.</p>

 <h2>💻 Built with</h2>